Server-side save and publish workflow

 When you save your changes, you create a revision of the currently loaded version of your profile.
 To keep your version history organized, we recommend creating a new version only when working on a cohesive set of related changes.
 This approach makes it easier to track updates as part of a single project and to revert if necessary without cluttering your version history with unnecessary branches.

-However, saving a version or revision will not put your changes into the production system.
+However, saving a version or revision does not put your changes into the production system.
 To activate your changes in production, you must also publish your version.

 Save or publish changes